mituso89/solution-webrtc/README.md

   - Jitsi Iframe: Can be integrate with Our App [Iframe](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe) little customize
   - Jitsi API [low level](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ljm-api)

-- Why we should use Jitsi API: Client require a application more customize and they need transfer file (jitsi don't support).
+- Why we should use Jitsi API [low level](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ljm-api): Client require a application more customize and they need transfer file (jitsi don't support).
 So we need implement jitsi api low level for app

 - We need websocket for chat app and transfer file between from client to client.